Effects of waking at 2 a.m. prompt WLOS meteorologist Julie Winder to call it a day (with chance of rain)

 In response to [David Lynch’s July 16] letter [“New Mural at Orbit DVD is Offensive”], we interpret art with our own issues and desires.
 I look at an orchid, and all I see is a beautiful exotic flower.
 Many people see a vagina, but I am gay, and I never think of vagina.
 Take for […]

-Guest columnist Jodi Ford looks at how the loss of the Earned Income Tax Credit may affect area families.
+Guest columnist Jodi Ford explains how one single mother used the services offered by Children First/ CIS to help her family.
 This article is featured as part of a partnership between the Xpress and Children First/ Communities In Schools of Buncombe County.

 I just finished reading your long story on burglary in Asheville (“Home Sweet Target,” July 2 Xpress).
 What stood out most for me, because of its unexpectedness, was the caution against profiling from Sean Davis, identified in the story as a “community resource officer” for the Asheville Police Department.
 You quote him as saying, “In no way does race, gender, sexual orientation or religion make an individual suspicious.”
 This was in the context of advising citizens to be vigilant for suspicious activity in their neighborhoods.

 On the evening of July 4, I parked at the visitor center of Gorges State Park to refill water bottles.
 A park ranger pulled up behind me, and asked if I had any alcohol.
 At first I said “no,” but when he persisted, I fessed up to a six-pack of canned Oskar Blues Dale’s Pale […]